r3sult/odan.github.io/_posts/2017-11-20-implementing-a-soap-api-with-php-7.md

 Just because it comes from [Mr Torvalds does not necessarily make it right](http://www.kidstrythisathome.com/2014/03/why-linus-torvalds-is-wrong-about-xml/).

-And the question is what to use instead.
-Any self-developed file format?
-HTML?
-When XML is so similar and that's even more chaotic in practice?
-JSON?

-XML is really great, because it is the first time that a good standard has been set up to exchange data in a structured, machine-readable and validatable manner with minimal issues.
+XML is great, because it is the first time that a good standard has been set up to exchange data in a structured, machine-readable and validatable manner with minimal issues.

-All this is missing from JSON - which still has its excellent use cases.
+JSON has its excellent use cases too, e.g. for browsers communicating via Ajax to the server.

-Where is the validation capability at JSON?
-How to write comments?

-Moreover, JSON is often more chatty than XML, and even ALWAYS more chatty than countless other transmission methods.
-Also, its self-descriptiveness often leaves a lot to be desired, and it suffers from the fact that it was not as excellently written down as XML was.
-There are hundreds of libs, and quite a few interpret things completely differently than others - a good Esperanto looks different.
+But how to validate JSON payload against a schema?
+Conceptionally RESTful API's where never designt to require a [JSON-Schema](https://json-schema.org/).
+Instead it became more and more polular to use the (Swagger) [OpenAPI Specification](https://swagger.io/specification/), which defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the API.
+Of cource there are hundreds of libs, and quite a few interpret things completely differently than others - a good Esperanto looks different.

-Nothing against JSON (I like to use it), but turning down XML this way is really stupid, dear Linus.
+A SOAP API is better suited in a larger enterprise context to ensure a standardized and strong data structures within a communication between server to server.

 ## Creating a SOAP Endpoint

 The endpoint is the URL where your service can be accessed by a client application.
-To see the [WSDL](https://en.wikipedia.org/wiki/Web_Services_Description_Language) you add `?wsdl` to the web service endpoint URL.
+To inspect the [WSDL](https://en.wikipedia.org/wiki/Web_Services_Description_Language) you just add `?wsdl` to the web service endpoint URL.

 ### Requiremnts

-While in.
-NET it's very simple, in PHP you need some extras.
+While in .NET it's very simple, in PHP you need some extra work to get a SOAP interface working.

 However, these are very easy to install.

 * PHP 7+
 * Enable `extension=php_soap.dll` in your `php.ini` file
 * [zend-soap](https://docs.zendframework.com/zend-soap/)

-I choose the Zend SOAP library because it's compatible with .NET clients.
+I choosed the Zend SOAP library because it's compatible with .NET clients.

 ### Installation